warpje5/hyprland-dotfiles-gruvbox/README.md

+14/03/24 - i keep develope thin compact theme from previous update. now i decide to switch from hack font to iosevka. its a good way to make accent on thin theme. im fairly satisfied with result tbh. hope you like it too.

 11/03/24 - another big style update. sorry guys but i cant keep these cool looking thick borders. i started to use master layout more and more and those pixels from borders and gaps, they are really crucial for working space. now overall look is lighter than ever before, its can be fine for some, try it anyway.

 26/02/24 - added new modules to waybar: idle_inhibitor and keyboard-state, to be able to use keyboard state u need to add urself to input group "sudo usermod -aG input $USER"